ElLorans/GoldfishScrape/README.md

 links = grab_links(page.text, clean=False).values()

 ---------------------------------------------------------------------------------------------------------------------------------
-MtgScraper contains 3 files with many useful functions in order to scrape single pages, formats and decks from GoldFish, AetherHub and MtgaZone.
+MtgScraper contains many files with useful functions in order to scrape single pages, formats and decks from GoldFish, AetherHub and MtgaZone.
 Import the functions from another .py file for scraping.